AustinAndersenBE/anime-list-app/README.md

 # MyAnimeList

 This project is a full-stack web application built using a combination of modern technologies and libraries.
-It is designed to provide a seamless user experience, with a focus on performance, security, and maintainability.
+It is designed with best practices in performance, security, and maintainability.
 It provides a platform for users to search for their favorite anime, and create an account to create a list of their favorite animes.
 Users can follow other users and look at their favorite anime list and see the posts that other users have posted about the anime.
 <br>